Home » My Child Suffers From Epilepsy: What Disability Tax Credits are Available?

 Many people have seen signs or messages in movies, video games, theaters or amusement parks that warn people with epilepsy that the following video or situations could cause a seizure.
 However, not many people truly understand the basis of this disorder.
 Epilepsy is not only caused by flickering lights – and some people have far more triggers than others.

-Typically diagnosed as a young child or senior citizen, epilepsy can have prolonged effects than can affect the daily life activities of the person affected.
+Typically diagnosed as a young child or senior citizen, epilepsy can have prolonged effects that can affect the daily life activities of the person affected.
 Epilepsy is a disorder in the brain that causes the “electric system” to bring on seizures.
 These seizures can last from a few seconds to a few minutes, and render the person unable to move and/or respond to stimuli appropriately.
 In some cases, the person may lose consciousness.

 For some children diagnosed with epilepsy, they will grow out of the disorder and stop having seizures.
 For others, however, their symptoms remain severe, and they continue with epileptic seizures for prolonged periods.
 In these cases, the parents may be eligible for the Child Disability Tax Credit.